imandel/annotate/README.md

-# Annotation Tool for multi-model data
+# Annotation Tool for Multimodal Data

 ⚡ Annotate your multi-model data in a simple web app ⚡